 As a merchant, would you charge customers for card use if you had the option?
 Many merchants may do so as a way of recouping transaction fees.
 However, this could cause a great amount of customer dissatisfaction.
 Credit card use has become so habitual that customers may decide to frequent stores where no additional fees are charged, especially for big-ticket purchases.
 The future of credit card processing, which includes mobile wallets and payments tied to phone numbers, also indicates that cash is going to become less commonplace.

 Merchants may decide whether to charge card swipe fees on the basis of their industry type.
 While retail stores might not have an easy time hitting customers with a fee, car rental companies might have an easier time imposing a surcharge since it is very difficult to rent a car with no card.
 Furthermore, companies like hotels could bury the fee in the list of charges related to room fees and assorted local taxes.
 Major corporations are sure to spend a great deal of time debating whether or not to charge a swipe fee, because even a 1% increase in revenue might represent millions of dollars.

 For years, Capital Processing Network has offered low-risk clients a way to save on credit card transactions without the need for surcharges.
 We offer highly competitive credit card processing rates for qualified customers, and provide access to brand-name credit card terminals and systems.
 If, in the future, you have the option to charge extra for credit card use, you will still want to pay the lowest possible fees to accept cards.
-Therefore, whether or not you charge a swipe fee, you can still save by joining CPN’s low-risk portfolio.
+Therefore, whether or not you charge a swipe fee, you can still save by joining Capital Processing Network’s low-risk portfolio.